randomstring/WeasleyClock/BuildLog.md

 Thanks to my son's CAD design work for the clock hands, I now have a fully working Weasley clock.
 The clock is now installed in the kitchen.

-## 2020-04-06 Garden Isn't Accurate
+## 2020-04-06 Make Garden Accurate

-Because the WiFi Access Point that I have reserved for outside is still inside near the front door, the clock will oscillate a person between 'Gaarden' and 'Home' if they walk through the front of the house.
+Because the WiFi Access Point that I have reserved for outside is still inside near the front door, the clock will oscillate a person between 'Garden' and 'Home' if they walk through the front of the house.
 I needed to install the AP outside, near the garden.
 I've been putting this off as it wasn't on the critical path, until now.